wp-plugins/printful-shipping-for-woocommerce/readme.txt

 == Installation ==
 1. Upload 'printful-shipping' to the '/wp-content/plugins/' directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Add your Printful API key to WooCommerce->Settings->Integration->Printful Integration tab
+1. Add your Printful API key to WooCommerce->Settings->Integration->Integration tab
 1. Enable shipping rate calculation in WooCommerce->Settings->Shipping->Printful Shipping tab
+1. To automatically calculate taxes please check 'Enable taxes and tax calculations' under WooCommerce Tax settings.
+1. Then go to 'Integration' tab and check 'Calculate sales tax for locations where it is required for Printful orders'.

 == Frequently Asked Questions ==

 = How do I get Printful API key? =

 Go to https://www.theprintful.com/dashboard/store , select your WooCommerce store, click "Edit" and then click "Enable API Access".
 Your API key will be generated and displayed there.

 == Screenshots ==